-Nopublicsatisfactionsurveyswereconducted during the year in review.
-However, there is a Complaints Management process which operates from the Technical & Infrastructural Services and the Corporate Services Directorates for complaints related to basics erviced elivery whils to the regeneral complaints are handled through the Customer Care Officer.
+No public satisfaction surveys were conducted during the year in review.
+However, there is a Complaints Management process which operates from the Technical &Infrastructural Services and the Corporate Services Directorates for complaints related to basic service delivery whilst other general complaints are handled through the Customer Care Officer.